ericgj/multi-view/Readme.md

 ## Notes

+### Assumptions about Views

+  Your view constructors should take a single argument: the model.
+  The views themselves are responsible for setting and "reactifying" a template, etc. Any other state that your view needs should be set externally, not in the constructor.

 ### How to transition between views from within your views

   Your handler should emit the name of the mode you want to transition to.